celliott/password/README.md

-# passgen-go
+# password
-A repo for a http GO password generator
+A repo for a go http password generator

 # Next Steps
 * Add letsencrypt support